The more I thought about what photographs are, the more complex and suggestive they became

 Photography changes everything.

-Article inspired by the book Photography changes everything.
-Marvin Heiferman.
+Article inspired by the book Photography changes everything by Marvin Heiferman.